Tag: Kerry McCarthy

 The below Parliamentary question was asked by Kerry McCarthy on 2016-10-07.

-To ask the Secretary of State for Health, how many animals died during transportation to slaughterhouses in each of the last six years.
+To ask the Secretary of State for Health, how many breaches of animal welfare regulations (a) in slaughterhouses and (b) during transportation his Department recorded in each of the last six years.

 Nicola Blackwood